 Elastic logistics in supply chain

-Elastic logistics in supply chain is an agile model where the ‘pull’ of consignee demand sets up lead times for deliveries and replenishment in a distribution or manufacturing environment.
+Elastic logistics in the supply chain is an agile model where the ‘pull’ of consignee demand sets up lead times for deliveries and replenishment in a distribution or manufacturing environment.
 The idea is to react quickly before or just after the demand or supply need arises.
 Companies want fast go-to-market distribution with clear tracking and tracing for all moving trucks and raw materials.
 They want to reduce turnaround times, move more truck shipments, close down lead times, and serve the consignee faster.

 Information can be delivered as alerts, notifications, daily or weekly snapshots or analytics reports in the logistics software